JulyJ/awesome-crafting/_pages/sustainable-crafting/natural-dyes.md

 | **Wall Hangings** | Linen/cotton canvas | 3–6 hrs |

 ---
-*Let nature color your creativity, one petal at a time.*
+*Let nature colour your creativity, one petal at a time.*